galib45/disable-power-button-magisk/README.md

 ## Features
 - Disables the power button to prevent accidental shutdowns or screen locks.
 - Safe and reversible via Magisk module management.
-- No permanent changes to your system partition; can be easily removed.

 ## Installation